Facebook Pixel First-Gen High School Summer Camp | Western Kentucky University

 Arriving at CampSouthwest HallMap Showing Southwest Hall Location

 Housing Supervision & Safety: Trained Male camp counselors will be staying in rooms in the designated male wing/floor.
 Trained Female camp counselors will be staying in rooms in the designated female wing/floor.
-To ensure the safety of all campers there will be a set lights out time each night where all campers must stay in their dorm rooms until morning (emergencies being the only exception).
+To ensure the safety of all campers there will be a set lights out time each night at 11:00 pm.
+Campers must stay in their dorm rooms until morning (emergencies being the only exception).
 Under no circumstances are male campers allowed to go to female wing/floor or female campers allowed to go to the male wing/floor.
 In addition to camp counselors staying on site with campers – the camp coordinator, a representative from the WKU Housing and residence life, and the WKU Police are available 24/7.

 Campers will participate alongside a group of other first-generation students, hear each other's questions, and share the journey!